-Stratum Group completes approximately 100-200 environmental projects per year.
+Stratum Group completes more than 150 environmental projects per year.
 We have a wide variety of clients and work on many types of properties including residential, commercial, office, industrial, and manufacturing facilities.
 Samples of the types of projects we have completed are listed below:

 Environmental Site Assessments, Squaxin Tribe, Shelton, Washington